continja/chadgoode.github.io/_posts/2022-11-09-VeteransDay-Thanksgiving-2022.md

 Everything is nearly ready, and with any luck we'll be live with a special Veterans Day/Thanksgiving Show to go live Thursday, Nov 10 at sunset!
 At the time I'm writing this, that's less than 20 hours away.
 If I don't make it, we'll definitely be live Friday night.

-**UPDATE"** Not much luck.
+**THURS UPDATE:** Not much luck.
 I finished installing right around sunset.
 But initial testing revealed a few problems that are going to require some work on Friday to fix.
 So... aiming for Friday!

+**SAT UPDATE:** I got most of the problems worked out yesterday, and we're live as of last night.
+I had to order some new LED strips to repair my 'leaping arches'.
+Whether that gets fixed today or tomorrow depends on when those new lights arrive.

 ## Light Show On-Demand